giacomo-c/bluefin/README.md

 From:  https://github.com/ublue-os/bluefin

-- install some extra pacakges:
-  - wireshark
-  - nmap
-  - netcat
 - replace rclone from the fedora repo with the latest release from rclone.org
+- remove fonts, there were far too many
+- install linssid-ex from copr